 For surgical, there are two main options: shave excision and punch excision.

 Shave excision means shaving a mole or cutting it off right at the skin’s surface.
 Hence, this method is particularly useful for raised moles.
-The downside of a shave excision is that there is a higher chance of the mole recurring in the long run, and there is some risk of scarring and discolouration.
+Simple shave excision is normally done with a scalpel and very quick.
+The downside of a simple shave excision is that there is a higher chance of some mole cells being left behind and the mole recurring in the long run, and some risk of scarring and discolouration.
+More advanced methods of shave excision may utilize radiofrequency or ablative lasers to free up the mole bit by bit, achieving maximal removal of visible mole cells while minimizing wound depth and scarring risk.

 For non-surgical, laser treatments are the way to go.
 They are less invasive and destroy the mole tissue entirely; hence they are not suitable for moles that require evaluation.
 Non-surgical laser treatments generally leave less scarring and are usually the procedure of choice for patients removing their moles for aesthetic reasons.

-Popular ablative lasers for mole removal in Singapore are the Erbium-Yag laser and CO2 laser.
+Popular ablative lasers for mole removal in Singapore are the Erbium-YAG laser and CO2 laser.
 This is due to the precision of their laser wavelengths which allow for moles to be removed more intricately without damaging other skin layers.
-Between the two, the Erbium-Yag laser works more effectively for raised moles.
+Between the two, the Erbium-YAG laser works more effectively for more superficial moles but the CO2 laser may be better for deeper moles as it coagulates as it vaporizes.

 In general, mole removal in Singapore is very safe and can be done in a single session.